Edward the Confessor (2020)

 In his introduction Tom Licence sketches the outline of his book and informs the reader that it is a reassessment of the sources used by Frank Barlow and others to come to a new and up to date view of the subject king.
 It is a robust examination of the bias and prejudice of the earlier views of Edward and how this was shaped in modern times, especially by the outlook of Victorian-era writers and from which Frank Barlow's perspective was formed.
 The author invites the reader to explore the life of Edward and states his style as early as the second page "The biography of a king, however, cannot be a study of kingship, and it should be more than a history of a reign.
 It is quite simply the study of a man who became king, and of how the office became him.
 And since 'no man is an island' - particularly no king - it is the story of those around him: mother and father, wife and in-laws, those who helped and those who resisted him."

-In particular, Licence examines and challenges three aspects of the reign which previous bipgraphers have taken for granted.
-He summarises this at the commencement of his concuding chapter as he reviews his discussion: "The first, that Edward never strived for the throne; the second, that he was ruled by his in-laws; the third, that he dangled the succession before multiple contenders."
-His discussion steming from these three points transforms the impression the reader has of Edward.
+In particular, Licence examines and challenges three aspects of the reign which previous biographers have taken for granted.
+He summarises this at the commencement of his concluding chapter as he reviews his discussion: "The first, that Edward never strived for the throne; the second, that he was ruled by his in-laws; the third, that he dangled the succession before multiple contenders."
+His discussion stemming from these three points transforms the impression the reader has of Edward.
 This new biography of Edward the Confessor is not a traditional linear description of a reign but rather a discussion of Edward's kingship and a re-evaluation of past descriptions of the king.
-For that reason it is an augmentation of the Frank Barlow biography and the pair stand as a joint examintion of this king's crucial period on the throne.
+For that reason it is an augmentation of the Frank Barlow biography and the pair stand as a joint examination of this king's crucial period on the throne.
 This is a unique situation in the English Monarchs series, yet one which may be repeated in future Yale books on monarchs who have long had a place in the series.
 Let's hope for more of the same in the future.

 Although this is the author's first English Monarchs biography his name will have been seen in an English Monarchs book by readers with a retentive memory and an eye for detail.
 In the preface to his English Monarchs biography of William the Conqueror David Bates thanks Licence for his assistance and comments "...on the book's narrative and analysis".
 Both Bates and Licence hold posts at the University of East Anglia.
 Likewise, Tom Licence acknowledges the assistance of David Bates, a reminder that scholarship is a collegiate effort relying on peer review and critical interaction.
 Other academics known to series readers and thanked in the preface are Sarah Foot (author of Æthelstan); Simon Keynes and Levi Roach (the first being the intended Methuen author of Æthelred and the second the ultimate author of the Yale book); Stephen Church (a 2016 biographer of King John); Pauline Stafford (Professor Emerita of Early Medieval History, University of Liverpool) author of many texts on early medieval women including Queens Emma and Edith - which is to say the Confessor's queen; Nicholas Vincent, a prominent 12th and 13th century academic author, and several other professional colleagues.